Good Hemp Enters Production Agreement With Barlean's

-CORNELIUS, N.C., March 11, 2021 /PRNewswire/ -- Good Hemp, Inc. is pleased to announce an executed production agreement with Barlean's, a producer of healthy oils and other dietary supplements for nearly 30 years.
+CORNELIUS, N.C., March 12, 2021 /PRNewswire/ -- Good Hemp, Inc. (OTC PINK: GHMP) is pleased to announce an executed production agreement with Barlean's, a producer of healthy oils and other dietary supplements for nearly 30 years.

 Barlean's will oversee the production of the uniquely blended Good Hemp Wellness CBD Softgel that will serve customers in the health and wellness market that's touted to be valued at $24B.
 As previously announced, Dr. Jason Minsky, DC, will act as Managing Director of the company's new partially-owned subsidiary, which will distribute the softgels.